apache/hudi/website/releases/older-releases.md

 All of these issues have been addressed in 0.11.1 and are validated to be resolved by benchmarking the set of changes on TPC-DS against 0.10.1.

+In HUDI-2761, HUDI-3576 and HUDI-4279, we did several attempts to optimize the efficiency of embedded timeline server, but in some cases, these changes would cause silent data loss, the affected table types include both COW and MOR table, this bug has been addressed in release 0.12.0.

 ## Raw Release Notes